mnot/I-D/binary-structured-headers/draft.md

 HTTP messages often pass through several systems -- clients, intermediaries, servers, and subsystems of each -- that parse and process their header and trailer fields.
 This repeated parsing (and often re-serialisation) adds latency and consumes CPU, energy, and other resources.

-Structured Headers for HTTP {{!I-D.ietf-httpbis-header-structure}} offers a set of data types that new headers can combine to express their semantics.
-This specification defines a binary serialisation of those structures in {{headers}}, and specifies its use in HTTP/2 -- specifically, as part of HPACK Literal Header Field Representations ({{!RFC7541}}) -- in {{negotiate}}.
+Structured Field Values for HTTP {{!RFC8941}} offers a set of data types that new fields can combine to express their semantics.
+This specification defines a binary serialisation of those structures in {{fields}}, and specifies its use in HTTP/2 -- specifically, as part of HPACK Literal Header Field Representations ({{!RFC7541}}) -- in {{negotiate}}.

-{{backport}} defines how to use Structured Headers for many existing headers when supported by two peers.
+{{backport}} defines how to convey existing fields as Structured Fields, when supported by two peers.

-The primary goal of this specification are to reduce parsing overhead and associated costs, as compared to the textual representation of Structured Headers.
+The primary goal of this specification are to reduce parsing overhead and associated costs, as compared to the textual representation of Structured Fields.
 A secondary goal is a more compact wire format in common situations.
-An additional goal is to enable future work on more granular header compression mechanisms.
+An additional goal is to enable future work on more granular field compression mechanisms.

 ## Notational Conventions